UniversityOfDundee-Computing/cw2-web-application-development-project-jbz/README.md

   - Provides weather information such as temperature, conditions (Rain, Clear, etc.), and location-specific data.
 - **Spotify API**:
   - Retrieves playlists based on the mood derived from the weather conditions or user input.
+- **Ticketmaster API**:
+  - Fetches location-based events using latitude, longitude, radius, and weather-based keywords.
+- **Hugging Face GoEmotions API**:
+  - Detects emotions from user-submitted text and maps them to relevant moods for playlist generation.

 ## How It Works